-As we age, we tend to lose collagen and elastin in our skin and develop skin laxity, fine lines, and wrinkles.
+As we age, we tend to lose collagen and elastin in our skin, decreasing skin elasticity and leading to the development of fine lines and wrinkles.
 This loss in collagen production typically begins in our 20s.
 One of the most direct ways to replace this lost facial volume is through dermal fillers.
 Dr. Green incorporates a variety of dermal fillers, such as Juvederm Voluma, Juvederm Volbella, Juvederm Vollure, Restylane, Sculptra, and Belotero, for cosmetic enhancement and facial rejuvenation.
-Each dermal filler is designed with unique properties to treat a particular area of the face without the need for invasive plastic surgery.
-Juvederm Vollure has become a popular choice among dermal fillers, as it is one of the longest acting dermal fillers currently on the market, lasting up to 18 months.
-Juvederm Vollure uses Vycross technology, allowing Dr. Green to contour the injected area with long-lasting and beautiful results.
+Each dermal filler is designed with a unique formulation to treat a particular area of the face without the need for invasive plastic surgery.
+Juvederm Vollure has become a popular choice among dermal fillers, as it is one of the longest-acting dermal fillers currently on the market, lasting up to 18 months.
+Juvederm Vollure uses Vycross technology, allowing Dr. Green to contour the injected area with long-lasting, beautiful results for a naturally youthful appearance.

 What is Juvederm Vollure?

 Juvederm Vollure is a hyaluronic acid dermal filler that is injected into the skin to correct age-related lines and wrinkles and improve facial volume in any treatment area.
 Juvederm Vollure, like the Juvederm family of dermal fillers, is composed of hyaluronic acid.
 Hyaluronic acid is a substance that naturally occurs in our bodies and is a humectant, meaning it pulls moisture from the environment for hydration and plumping effect and also stimulates collagen synthesis in the injected areas.
 Juvederm Vollure is classified as a “medium filler,” which makes it an excellent product for moderate to severe facial wrinkles and creases.
-Currently, Juvederm Vollure is being primarily used in the mid-face region, to the lips, and cheek area, particularly in the nasolabial folds.
-Before March 2017, before Juvederm Vollure was FDA approved in the United States, this dermal filler was only available overseas under the branded name Juvederm Volift.
+Currently, Juvederm Vollure is being primarily used in the mid-face and lower face regions, to the lips and cheek area, particularly in the nasolabial folds.
+Before March 2017, before Juvederm Vollure was FDA-approved in the United States, this dermal filler was only available overseas under the branded name Juvederm Volift.

 Nasolabial fold fillers before and after